airborne-commando/OPSEC-OSINT-Tools/README.md

 - Encrypted drives (LUKS) → veracrypt → keepassxc

+> [!NOTE]
-Note on Pentester: Pentester can provide free results on usernames, etc but on a time limit, not worth to buy a service if you're smart and keep records (snapshot).
+> Pentester can provide free results on usernames, etc but on a time limit, not worth to buy a service if you're smart and keep records (snapshot).
+>
+> For keepassxc it's a good idea to use a strong password or a YubiKey (hardware password/security key).
+>

-Note: For keepassxc it's a good idea to use a strong password or a YubiKey (hardware password/security key) you may also create an additional database, one that has the password you can remember; the other that has the generated database password for sensitive files or a key-file (same with varacrypt).
+> you may also create an additional database, one that has the password you can remember; the other that has the generated database password for sensitive files or a key-file (same with varacrypt).

 For niche tools, refer to the [Curated Lists](#curated-lists) section.